seetadev/PolyOps/README.md

 FVM enables us to use building blocks exposed through interfaces, enabling the construction of incident archiving and drone imaging solutions.
 This improves better outcomes for monitoring, incident reporting, precision logistics.
 We are using FVM for:

 - Creating a Drone NFT on the FVM for NFC tags of drone service and repair providers & UAVs to improve drone incident management, decentralized NFT-based voting system for contract work by service providers, Votes are uploaded to IPFS with the most recent vote linking to one before.
+Please visit https://github.com/seetadev/PolyOps/tree/main/incidentalarmstorage/nft-gen-drones-nfc-tags

 - Decentralized NFT-based voting system for contract work for service & maintenance providers and companies and Aerial Traffic Control.
 DAOs can issue NFTs to wallets based on service and maintenance performance and work completed, and the holders of these NFTs can create proposals and vote on other proposals whilst they have the NFTs of that contract work.